 Downtown Clearwater will thrive as the urban core and heart of the City, as the center of business and government, and as an attractive place to live, work, shop and play.
 A revitalized Downtown will be achieved through quality urban design, continued creation of a high quality public realm, and a dense and livable pattern which will strengthen the overall health of the City.

-- Draft Vision Statement, Clearwater Downtown Redevelopment Plan 2018 Update
+- Vision Statement, Clearwater Downtown Redevelopment Plan 2018 Update

 The Clearwater Downtown Redevelopment Plan is a long-term vision for the Downtown and includes an implementation plan for achieving this vision.
 The City has prepared a significant update to the Plan to make existing properties and buildings more viable while still preserving neighborhood character.
 Additional Plan updates and other projects will be completed this year for City Council and Community Redevelopment Agency (CRA) consideration.

 Plan Update.
-Proposed Ordinance 9103-18, anticipated City Council Adoption March 2018, anticipated approval by the Board of County Commissioners May 2018
+Ordinance 9103-18, anticipated approval by the Board of County Commissioners May 2018

 Amendments to Chapters 1-3 of the Plan achieve the following: